itzmeanjan/ml-dsa/README.md

 For testing functional correctness of this implementation and conformance with ML-DSA standard, you have to run following command(s).

 > [!NOTE]
 > All Known Answer Test (KAT) files live inside [kats](./kats/) directory.
-KAT files from official reference implementation and NIST ACVP server.
+KAT files from official reference implementation, are generated by following (reproducible) steps, described in <https://gist.github.com/itzmeanjan/d14afc3866b82119221682f0f3c9822d>.
 ACVP KATs can be synced by building `sync_acvp_kats` target.

 ### CMake Options